In a nutshell:

 I am a member of the British Psychological Society and Association for Coaching.
 I take an active approach to my professional development accessing coaching/mentoring, supervision and informal and formal learning opportunities on a regular basis.
 Most recently (2020) I have been trained in Hogan Assessments, MVPI, HPI and HDS.

 Mothers Work!
 How to Get a Grip on Guilt and Make a Smooth Return to Work (Hay House, 2011) was written in reaction to me becoming a parent in 2006 and seeing ugly truths about women’s careers post baby.
 Readers tell me it has made a significant difference to their personal and professional lives and this makes me so happy.
 Find me on IGTV reading extracts.
-Do continue to write and tell me your tales because I love hearing from you – join the conversation on the Mothers Work!
-Facebook page too.
+Do continue to write and tell me your tales because I love hearing from you.

 Once a chubby kid I found running age 22 and absolutely love what it does for my mind as well as my body.
 I did a half marathon once and that was enough.
 I’m staggered by people who do marathons.
 I use the hash tag #RunWithASmile on Twitter to encourage other runners to show the world how much we love it – many of us look overly serious and who’s going to be inspired to join us looking like that?

 I’ve blogged, tweeted and chatted on about the under- representation of women in politics for a number of years.
 I decided to ramp it up a notch in 2014 and was elected May 2015 for a four year term to St Albans City & District Council.
-I actively encourage women whatever their political views to come and talk to me about local issues and what life is like as a local councillor.
+I actively encourage women whatever their political views to come and talk to me about what life is like as a local councillor.
 I decided not to re-stand for election in 2019 and ruled out becoming an MP.
 My focus is firmly on The Talent Keeper Specialists and in autumn 2021 I become a parent mentor volunteer for Home-Start.

 Aged about nine I asked my mum whether “woman” was a contraction of “womb” and “man” and why we couldn’t have a name of our own.
 I remember her delighting in my thinking but not having an answer.
 She was a liberal, single-parent teacher and used to let me watch TV other parents maybe wouldn’t (LA Law, Dynasty, hard-hitting documentaries).
 The programme about women on death row for killing abusive partners set me on course to become a lawyer age 11.
 I went on to study psychology instead and I became a feminist without knowing there was a name for it.
 I had the Fawcett Society’s This is What a Feminist Looks Like T-Shirt long before it got caught in the media storm.